 What is English for Work?

-English for Work develops English language skills for communication at work.
-The most popular focus area is Business English and other common areas are Legal English, Medical English, Financial English and English for Tourism.
+English for work develops English language skills for communication at work and can be divided into different categories.
+The most common areas are Business English, Legal English, Medical English, Financial English, English for Tourism and Aviation English.
+We provide a description of each and give some recommended study materials.

 Advantages of studying English for Work